-Interviews
+3. Interviews

-I have conducted extensive interviews with a number of directors, managers and employees of the Company, as well as service providers to the Company.
-I am planning for some further interviews to be undertaken in the coming months.
+3.1 I have conducted extensive interviews with a number of directors, managers and employees of the Company, as well as service providers to the Company.
+I conducted further interviews with directors and others during September 2014.

 4. Service Providers